AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 ## Features

-- Cross-platform support on headed platforms with Java.
+- **Cross-platform support:** Runs on any platform with a Java runtime environment.
-- Load and display CSV data in tabular view
+- **CSV Data Handling:** Load and display CSV data in a tabular view.
-- Screenshot plots with space bar (currently works only on SPC, adding to other plots)
+- **Plot Screenshots:** Capture plot screenshots using the space bar (currently available in Shifted Paired Coordinates, with plans to extend to other plots).
-- Normalize numerical columns
+- **Normalization:** Normalize numerical columns.
-- Highlight missing data
+- **Missing Data Highlighting:** Identify and highlight missing data.
-- Covariance matrix with heatmap overlay
+- **Covariance Matrix:** Display a covariance matrix with a heatmap overlay.
-- Covariance sort opens dialog, select an attribute and sort columns by the covariances of all other attributes against the selected attribute.
+- **Covariance Sorting:** Sort columns by the covariance of all attributes against a selected attribute.
-- Visualize data with heatmap overlay, Parallel Coordinates (PC), Shifted Paired Coordinates (SPC), Static Circular Coordinates (SCC), Star Coordinates
+- **Multiple Visualizations:** Visualize data using heatmaps, Parallel Coordinates, Shifted Paired Coordinates, Static Circular Coordinates, and Star Coordinates.
-- Manipulate rows (insert, delete, clone, copy contents of selection, edit individual cell values)
+- **Row Manipulation:** Insert, delete, clone, copy contents, and edit individual cell values.
-- Customize font color and highlight class fields
+- **Customization:** Customize font color, class color, class point style, and highlight class fields.
-- Export modified data to CSV
+- **Data Export:** Export modified data to CSV.
-- Test classification rules displaying results in Confusion Matrix
+- **Rule Testing:** Test classification rules and display results in a Confusion Matrix.
-- Serialize classification rules to reload
+- **Rule Serialization:** Save (only locally) and reload classification rules.
-- Highlight selected rows in visualization views (PC, SPC, SCC, Star)
+- **Row Highlighting:** Highlight selected rows in visualization views.
-- Analytical single attribute pure region discovery algorithm, i.e. Attribute: petal.length, Pure Region: 0.00 <= petal.length < 0.15, Class: Setosa, Count: 50 (100.00% of class, 33.33% of dataset)
+- **Pure Region Discovery:** Discover and highlight pure regions where all data points belong to the same class.
-- Rules combinable to keep largest surrounding pure rule
+- **Rule Combination:** Combine rules to maintain the largest surrounding pure rule.
-- Cases classifiable with single pure attribute intervals hideable to simplify classifcation problem
-- Rule threshold slider to specify required size of rule coverage over class or total dataset.
+- **Rule Threshold Slider:** Adjust the threshold for rule coverage over a class or dataset.
-- Feature column insertion with direct trigonometric attribute values, i.e. arccos(attribute)
+- **Feature Engineering:** Insert feature columns with direct trigonometric attribute values, such as arccos(attribute), or calculate forward/backward differences wrapped in trigonometric functions.
-- Feature column insertion with forward x[n+1] – x[n] and backward x[n] – x[n-1] differences between attributes wrapped in trigonometric functions:
-   This helps uncover various patterns and interactions in the data between attributes.
-  - arcsin: Highlights small differences between attributes, making it easier to detect subtle variations.
-  - arctan: Emphasizes the slope or rate of change between attributes, useful for understanding trends and gradients.
-  - arccos: Focuses on rotational relationships between attributes, revealing how one attribute rotates relative to another.
-- Overlay single attribute rule regions on Parallel Coordinates to visualize regions as shaded rectangular regions
-- Inserted columns can be deleted by double-left clicking on their header.
-- Feature column engineering with insertion of linear combination column, with custom coefficients per attribute, optionally wrapped in a trigonometric function.
+- **Linear Combination Feature Engineering:** Insert linear combination columns with custom coefficients, optionally wrapped in a trigonometric function.
-- Gradient descent search for coefficients which optimize score function designed to maximize between-class variance and minimize within-class variance (fast and automatic quality coefficient discovery.)
+- **Gradient Descent Optimization:** Automatically discover optimal coefficients for linear combination features, maximizing class separability.

-## Automatic Rule Discovery
+## Rule Discovery

-For classifying of data we automatically discover pure regions, intervals within a single attribute where all data points belong to the same class.

 ### Single Attribute Pure Intervals

-Using a sliding window algorithm we automatically identify pure intervals within individual attributes based on a single attribute.
-After identifying all potential pure regions, JTabViz filters them to ensure only the most significant regions are used for classification, eliminating regions which contain another or if the threshold slider is not met for total percentage of class or dataset contained.
+Using a sliding window algorithm, JTabViz *automatically* identifies pure intervals within individual attributes.
+Only the most significant regions are used for classification, filtered by a threshold slider to ensure coverage of a class or the dataset.

-## Trigonometric Differences
+### Trigonometric Differences

-To better analyze relationships between attributes, JTabViz applies trigonometric functions to the forward differences, backward differences, and direct attribute values.
-This helps uncover various patterns and interactions in the data between attributes.
+JTabViz applies trigonometric functions to forward differences, backward differences, and direct attribute values to uncover patterns and interactions in the data:

-- arcsin: Highlights small differences between attributes, making it easier to detect subtle variations.
+- sin: Emphasizes periodic or cyclic relationships between attributes, making it easier to detect recurring patterns.
+- cos: Highlights rotational or angular relationships between attributes, helping to uncover how attributes might cyclically influence each other.
-- arctan: Emphasizes the slope or rate of change between attributes, useful for understanding trends and gradients.
+- tan: Focuses on the rate of change between attributes, useful for identifying steep trends or shifts in the data.

-- arccos: Focuses on rotational relationships between attributes, revealing how one attribute rotates relative to another.
+### Application of Trigonometric Functions:

+- Forward Differences: The trigonometric functions are applied to the differences between each attribute value and the next one in the sequence.
+This highlights how changes from one data point to the next evolve cyclically, rotationally, or in terms of their rate of change.
+- Backward Differences: Similar to forward differences, but here the trigonometric functions are applied to the differences between each attribute value and the previous one.
+This can help in understanding how past values influence current trends, especially in a cyclical or rotational context.
+- Direct Attribute Values: Trigonometric functions are directly applied to the raw attribute values themselves.
+This approach reveals inherent periodicity, rotation, or trends in the data, independent of any sequence-based differences.

-## Feature Engineering with Linear Combinations for Data Classification
+### Feature Engineering with Linear Combinations for Data Classification

-### Overview

-In data classification, feature engineering transforms raw data into a more suitable form for building models. **JTabViz** includes a technique to create **Linear Combination Features** from existing attributes in your dataset.
-This method allows for the synthesis of new features that can reveal patterns and relationships not immediately visible in the original data.

-### What Are Linear Combination Features?

-A **Linear Combination Feature** is a new feature created by combining multiple existing features using a set of coefficients.
-It is mathematically represented as:
+JTabViz allows for the creation of **Linear Combination Features** from existing attributes, enhancing class separability, reducing dimensionality, and improving model representation.
+A new feature created by combining multiple existing features using a set of coefficients.

 New Feature} = c_1(x_1) + c_2(x_2) + ... + c_n(x_n)